shar1z/rtfmplease.dev/landing.md

 				<ul>
 				Built AppsFlyer engineering brand from the ground up, with presence in:
 				<li>36 Global Conferences (Top tier - O'Reilly Events, Kafka Summit, Devoxx, Codemotion and more), 20+ Meetups, and participation in 6+ Hackathons</li>
-				<li>Built database of developer talks, mentored, and cultivated speaking talent within the organization</li>
+				<li>Built database of developer talks, mentored, and cultivated speaking talent within the organization (See here: <a href="https://github.com/AppsFlyer/engineering-org-resources" target="_blank">AppsFlyer/engineering-org-resources</a></li>
 				<li>Conceptualized, curated & launched the first ever global engineering hackathon:
 				<li> With 200+ engineers participating</li>
 				<li> 8+ professional workshops (including: IoT, Machine Learning, Public Speaking, Engineering Management, Blockchain and Cryptocurrency among others) </li>
-				See <a href="https://hackweek.dev" target="_blank">https://hackweek.dev</a>)
+				<li>See <a href="https://hackweek.dev" target="_blank">https://hackweek.dev</a></li>
 				</li>
 				<li>Expanded company focus from engineering brand to developer experience, and hired first developer advocate, as developer tools domain expert</li>
-				<li>Built sustainable long-term content strategy</li>
+				<li>Built sustainable long-term content strategy (See <a href="" target="https://medium.com/appsflyer">Medium.com/AppsFlyer</a>)</li>
 				</ul>
 				</details>
 				<details><summary><strong>VP Marketing, Cloudify Platform LTD.</strong></summary>
-				<p>I was employed at Cloudify, a spinoff of GigaSpaces Technologies LTD. from February 2011 through October 2018, where I started by building the open source developer community from the ground up, taking a leadership role in the OpenStack and Cloud Native communities, and finished my career there as VP Marekting having multiplied our revenue and clietele, and led a team focused on marketing & community, lead generation and data analysis and business development.</p>
+				<p>I was employed at Cloudify -- a spinoff of GigaSpaces Technologies LTD. -- from February 2011 through October 2018, where I started by building the open source developer community from the ground up, taking a leadership role in the OpenStack and Cloud Native communities, and finished my career there as VP Marekting having multiplied our revenue and clietele, and led a team focused on marketing & community, lead generation and data analysis and business development.</p>
 				<strong>Achievements:</strong>
 				<ul>
 				<li>Managed a team of senior marketing experts - community evangelist, data analyst, and business development</li>